serbelga/navigation-compose-extended/README.md

 > Visit the [API Reference](https://sergiobelda.dev/navigation-compose-extended/api/navigation-compose-extended/dev.sergiobelda.navigation.compose.extended/index.html) for
 > more information.

-`NavDestination` class also offers variables for `route`, `arguments` and `deepLinks` that can be used as follows if we don't want to use these wrappers:
+`NavDestination` base class also offers `route`, `arguments` and `deepLinks` getters that can be used as follows if we don't want to use these wrappers:

 ```kotlin
 NavHost(navController = navController, startDestination = HomeNavDestination.route) {